 However, WhatsApp for Android by default automatically stores media files in the external storage, while Telegram for Android uses internal storage to store users files that are not accessible to any other app.

 But, many Telegram users manually change this setting to external storage, using “Save to Gallery” option in the settings, when they want to re-share received media files with their friends using other communication apps like Gmail, Facebook Messenger or WhatsApp.

 It should be noted that the attack is not just limited to WhatsApp and Telegram, and affects the functionality and privacy of many other Android apps as well.

 Just like man-in-the-disk attacks, a malicious app installed on a recipient’s device can intercept and manipulate media files, such as private photos, documents, or videos, sent between users through the device’s external storage—all without the recipients’ knowledge and in real-time.

-“The fact that files are stored in, and loaded from, external storage without proper security mechanisms, allows other apps with write-to-external storage permission to risk the integrity of the media files,” researchers said in a blog post.
+“The fact that files are stored in, and loaded from, external storage without proper security mechanisms, allows other apps with write-to-external storage permission to risk the integrity of the media files,” researchers said in a blog post the gta real estate.

 “Attackers could take advantage of the relations of trust between a sender and a receiver when using these IM apps for personal gain or wreaking havoc.”

 Researchers illustrated and demonstrated four attack scenarios, as explained below, where a malware app can instantaneously analyze and manipulate incoming files, leading to:

 1.)
 Image manipulation

 In this attack scenario, a seemingly innocent-looking, but actually malicious, app downloaded by a user can run in the background to perform a Media File Jacking attack while the victim uses WhatsApp and “manipulate personal photos in near-real-time and without the victim knowing.”